DomVinyard/designdev/README.md

 # dom.fyi

 > I want my notes app to be the back-end for this content.
 I don’t want to do anything except write little notes.
 No upload process, no logging in to anywhere, no faffing.
-I want to write one note every day, tag it and have it automatically publish online.

 1. Create a new note every day with the date as the title (in the [correct format])
 2. Write some stuff